 In the tech industry, several initiatives are addressing decentralized digital identity.
-Microsoft has been driving an initiative and announced ION in the Decentralized Identity Foundation (DIF) in May 2021.
+Microsoft has been driving an initiative4 and announced ION5 on behalf of the Decentralized Identity Foundation (DIF)6 in May 2021.
 The approach utilizes W3C's DIDs [24], decentralized systems such as blockchains and ledgers, and DIF's standards.